- EMPLICITI patient

 How long does each EMPLICITI infusion take?

 - Your healthcare provider will give you medicines before each infusion of EMPLICITI to help reduce the risk of infusion reactions.

 - The length of each EMPLICITI infusion will depend on your body weight and how many times you have received EMPLICITI in the past.
-After the first 2 times, all other EMPLICITI infusions will take about an hour.*

 - If infusion reactions occur or become worse, it may take more time to receive your